-Pay Attention to Business Trends & Build your Brand
+Pay Attention to Business Trends & Go Green

-As the owner of a web-based company, small, medium or large, your web site uses the same rules of engagement that brick-and-mortar companies use to woo their prospective clients — at least in the beginning.
-But as a web-based business owner, in order to grow your business and build your brand, you must make smarter decisions that lead to your web-based business and your brand — soaring to the next level.
+As the owner of a web-based company, your web site uses the same rules of engagement that brick-and-mortar companies use.
+The goal is to woo prospective clients — at least in the beginning.
+But as a web-based business owner, in order to grow your business and build your brand, you need to think smart.
+Many entrepreneurs realize that to go green means more exposure plus increased savings.
 These decisions include not only traditional marketing, but also the inclusion of web-based marketing, search engine optimization, social media marketing, and brand marketing.
 One of the most important steps of the courtship of prospective clients is the realization that green technology is no longer a stereotype for hippies, but it is more mainstream and even expected of companies as a responsible decision.

 Following some simple “rules of engagement”, to make visitors to your web site fall in love with you, your brand needs to show that it is is responsible, caring, and trustworthy.
 What worked in the early days of the world-wide-web do not necessarily work today.
 Customers are smarter and expect more from a brand, and that includes environmentally-friendly practices.
 Or as a computer-savvy tech guru said, “Here’s how to pitch woo to the world wide web.”

-One thing to note first off, however, is that “green” can mean a variety of things, and it’s common to find “green” elements in many offices today.
+One thing to note first off, however, is that “green” can mean a variety of things.
+It is common to find “green” elements in many offices today.
 The final standard of green goes all the way down to the corporate mission.
 A truly green company is green from the inside out.